Advantages to incorporate in British Virgin Islands

 BVI Business Company (BC) is the most commonly used official name for what is more popularly known as an “offshore company”.
 BC’s are the basic building blocks of the offshore financial services industry.

-BVI is an independent country with a fairly high standard of living.
-Therefore, it avoided entering any information-sharing agreements with foreign countries or organizations for the exchange of financial aid.
-Client confidentiality is robustly enshrined in the BVI corporate and business legislation.
+• Financial Privacy: The BVI is an independent country with a high standard of living, which has allowed it to avoid entering into information-sharing agreements with foreign entities.
+Client confidentiality is robustly protected by BVI corporate and business legislation.

-BVI is easily accessible by sea and air, has modern telecommunications and is on US Eastern Standard Time (1 hour behind EST in winters).
+• Accessibility: The BVI is easily accessible by sea and air, boasts modern telecommunications infrastructure, and operates on US Eastern Standard Time.

 Legal personality

-A British Virgin Islands Business Company has a separate legal personality and the same powers as a natural person.
+A BVI Business Company possesses a separate legal identity and wields the same powers as a natural person.

 Secrecy